Jesse Hicks named Baldwin County head football coach

-Milledgeville, Ga. -- Jesse Hicks returns to Braves' Country for his second tour as head football coach at Baldwin County after leaving back in 2010 after an 8-year stay.
+Milledgeville, Ga. -- Jesse Hicks returns to Braves' Country for his second tour as head football coach at Baldwin High School after leaving back in 2010 after an 8-year stay.

 Hicks is leaving Central High School in Macon after 4 seasons as head coach and AD for the Chargers.
 Baldwin County Board of Education approved the hire earlier Tuesday evening.